mrfixit-stickyhash/yada-wallet/README.md

 # Yada Hardware Wallet

-A DIY, air-gapped Yadacoin Hardware Wallet for ESP32, specifically demonstrated with the **ESP32-2432S028R (CYD / Cheap Yellow Display)**, featuring a TFT touchscreen.
+A air-gapped Yadacoin Hardware Wallet for ESP32, specifically demonstrated with the **ESP32-2432S028R (CYD / Cheap Yellow Display)**, featuring a TFT touchscreen.
 It generates, stores, and displays Yadacoin private keys (WIF) and addresses using a BIP39 mnemonic and a 6-digit PIN.

 **Disclaimer:** This is an experimental project. **Use with extreme caution, for educational purposes only.
 You are solely responsible for the security of your funds.**